 For example, let’s say you’re single, live in Texas, and your discretionary income is $40,000 a year.
-You have the average student loan balance of $37,172 at 4.5% interest.
+You owe $29,214 at a 3.9% interest.

 Here’s what you would pay back in total under the other repayment plans:

-|Repayment Plan||Total Cost of Loan|
+|Repayment Plan||Monthly Payment||Total Cost of Loan|

-Before switching your plan, use the Federal Student Aid Repayment Estimator tool to calculate your payments under each option.
 Once you’ve found one that works for your budget, contact your loan servicer by phone or email to see if you’re eligible.
 Depending on your income, you might only qualify for select plans.

 Some plans require you to complete paperwork before they go into effect.
 Your loan servicer will tell you what forms you need to complete.

-If you qualify for an income-driven repayment plan, you’ll have to submit an application each year re-certifying your income and family size.
+If you qualify for an income-driven repayment plan, you’ll have to submit an application each year recertifying your income and family size.

 Changing your repayment plan is not ideal since it can cost you thousands more over the length of your repayment.
 But sometimes, an alternative repayment plan is the difference between defaulting on your loans and staying current.
 If that’s the case, changing your student loan repayment plan can be a wise decision.